metio/terraform-provider-k8s/docs/data-sources/cert_manager_io_cluster_issuer_v1_manifest.md

 Optional:

 - `audiences` (List of String) TokenAudiences is an optional list of extra audiences to include in the token passed to Vault.
-The default tokenconsisting of the issuer's namespace and name is always included.
+The default token consisting of the issuer's namespace and name is always included.